theherk/App-Icon-Template/README.md

 1. Follow same steps as above.
 2. Before saving show `FULL MASK to BG`.
-3. Select white mask and backgroung.
+3. Select white mask and background.
 4. Set Mask.
 (Should now look the same as when `MASK` is shown.)
 5. Save and run scipt.

 ### Script Instructions

-You may need to edit the path to you Inkscape binary for this to work.
+You may need to edit the path to your Inkscape binary for this to work.

 ```sh
 ./resize.sh AppIconTemplate.svg